HielSaraiva/project-web-service-store/README.md

-# Project Web Service Store with Spring Boot and JPA / Hibernate:
+# Project REST Web Service Store with Spring Boot and JPA / Hibernate:

 ## General Objective:
 * Develop a store project using the frameworks Spring Boot and Hibernate.